openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 terabytes in blob storage.
 These days we don’t let the scale units get quite so big.
 We tend to cut them off at around 800,000 accounts.

-## Scale of VSTS in Azure
+## Scale of Azure DevOps in Azure
-We have 31 services in VSTS today.
+We have 31 services in Azure DevOps today.
 This table gives you a feel for the scale of the service.

 |                                               |